 EDUCATIONPrior to Cornell, I earned a B.A. with departmental honors in Linguistics from the University of Washington in Seattle in December 2011.
 My undergraduate honors thesis, under the supervision of Professor Edith Aldridge, was The Development of Tagalog -um-.
 I presented my thesis at UW's Undergraduate Linguistics Colloquium on June 1, 2012.

-My main interests are phonology, phonetics, and historical/comparative linguistics.
+My main interests are in historical linguistics, phonology, and phonetics.
 I am also interested in morphology (especially verbal morphology) and sociolinguistics.
 I have a soft spot for minority and endangered languages and the political rights of their speakers so I am interested in field research, language documentation and preservation.
 I also have an interest in natural language processing.

 As for the languages I focus on, I am mainly interested in the languages of the Philippines as well as neighboring Austronesian languages spoken in Taiwan, Indonesia, Malaysia, Madagascar, and Guam.

 Other languages and language families of interest are Western Romance languages, Germanic languages, English (especially via a sociolinguistic & historical approach), Japanese, Okinawan, Korean, and Semitic.

 LANGUAGES SPOKEN AND STUDIED